duckduckgo/duckduckgo-documentation/duckduckhack/getting-started/setup_dev_environment.md

 # Setting Up Your Development Environment

 To develop an Instant Answer, you need a GitHub account and the DuckDuckHack developer tool, DuckPAN.
-We also recommend using the Codio development environment.
+We also recommend using the Codio web IDE.
 We'll go through the steps to get your development environment set up below, but **before you start**:
  - Have you been in touch about your Instant Answer idea and heard back about it?
   - *If not, email [open@duckduckgo.com](mailto:open@duckduckgo.com) or post in the [forum](https://duck.co/ideas) before you continue.*
  - Have you figured out what type of Instant Answer you're making?